-In January 2011, Straya hosted its first major Drupal conference in Brisbane, Queensland.
+In January 2011, Australia hosted its first major Drupal conference in Brisbane, Queensland.
 This year, ‘Drupal Downunder ’ (aka DDU) was hosted in Melbourne, Victoria from the 14th-15th of January and (as usual) the Coffs Drupal team attended (Matthew, Ruben and myself).

-Matthew and I met at Coffs airport on the Thursday arvo and flew out together; first to Sydney, then on to Melbourne.
-This was really only me third time flying, so I’m still amazed at the view ya get from a plane flying high above the world.
+Matthew and I met at Coffs airport on the Thursday afternoon and flew out together; first to Sydney, then on to Melbourne.
+This was really only my third time flying, so I’m still amazed at the view you get from a plane flying high above the world.
 At one point I looked out the window and all I could see was an endless sea of white, fluffy clouds.
-I don’t know how anyone could look at something as spectacular as that and say there is nah God…
+I don’t know how anyone could look at something as spectacular as that and say there is no God…

 We then had all of Friday to ourselves to explore Melbourne before we could met up with the other conference delegates for drinks at 5pm.
 We therefore headed our separate ways and agreed to meet later for lunch.

 I immediately walked a few doors down from our apartment and into Koorong bookstore.
-I spent almost an hour in there browsing through everything and tryna find some CDs I’ve been wanting.
-I only found one CD from me wishlist, but found another I liked and a new Ted Dekker book too.
-From Koorong I made me way down Elizabeth Street towards the river and into JB G'day-Fi (making choc-a-bloc use of all the stores we don’t have here in Coffs).
-There I bought another 3 CDs (none of which were on me wishlist).
-I then found a few other stores that I browsed through in the hopes of ticking some more items off me list, but in vain.
+I spent almost an hour in there browsing through everything and trying to find some CDs I’ve been wanting.
+I only found one CD from my wishlist, but found another I liked and a new Ted Dekker book too.
+From Koorong I made my way down Elizabeth Street towards the river and into JB Hi-Fi (making full use of all the stores we don’t have here in Coffs).
+There I bought another 3 CDs (none of which were on my wishlist).
+I then found a few other stores that I browsed through in the hopes of ticking some more items off my list, but in vain.

-Matthew phoned me once I had exhausted me search and was heading back to the apartment, so after dropping off me shopping we met outside the Sherlock Holmes Inn for lunch.
-Unfortunately it was quite choc-a-bloc and so we instead found a quieter tavern around the corner.
-After lunch, I headed off by myself to walk around Southbank with me camera.
+Matthew phoned me once I had exhausted my search and was heading back to the apartment, so after dropping off my shopping we met outside the Sherlock Holmes Inn for lunch.
+Unfortunately it was quite full and so we instead found a quieter tavern around the corner.
+After lunch, I headed off by myself to walk around Southbank with my camera.
 I found the Eureka Tower and got prices for visiting the Skydeck (cheaper than I thought it’d be).
 I then followed the river down beside the Royal Botanic gardens, up Anderson Street and back through the gardens themselves.
-I got some nice photos of the Shrine of Remembrance and eventually worked me way back across the river into the city.
+I got some nice photos of the Shrine of Remembrance and eventually worked my way back across the river into the city.

-Tea was a fiasco.
+Dinner was a fiasco.
 I suggested walking down Queen Street as I’d seen some nice cafes along there earlier, however they were all shut.
 We came across an Irish Pub and, after signing in, realised the restaurant was closed.
-I suggested I’d find myself tea elsewhere as Matthew and Ruben were stoked to stay at the bar.
-I therefore went in search of a place that was: open, not crowded/noisy, and didn’t just serve Asian tucker.
-After walking around the city for almost an hour, I finally came across a nice restaurant/bar on Elizabeth Street on me way back towards the apartment (I’d almost given up and was heading towards a Subway I’d seen earlier).
-There I had a nice pasta dish for a late tea.
+I suggested I’d find myself dinner elsewhere as Matthew and Ruben were happy to stay at the bar.
+I therefore went in search of a place that was: open, not crowded/noisy, and didn’t just serve Asian food.
+After walking around the city for almost an hour, I finally came across a nice restaurant/bar on Elizabeth Street on my way back towards the apartment (I’d almost given up and was heading towards a Subway I’d seen earlier).
+There I had a nice pasta dish for a late dinner.

 Saturday morning we got up nice and early for the start of the conference.
 The very first session was a keynote by 16 year-old Dmitri Gaskin, one of Drupal’s core contributors.
 It was amazing to hear such enthusiasm and knowledge from such a young person!
 Dmitri’s keynote was followed by morning tea.

 The last two sessions of the day were on scaling Drupal, and a keynote by Gian Wild on accessibility.
-One of the conference organisers then got up to close the first day of the conference and mentioned some tea options, one of which was Lygon Street - a popular tucker district also known as ‘Little Italy ’.
+One of the conference organisers then got up to close the first day of the conference and mentioned some dinner options, one of which was Lygon Street - a popular food district also known as ‘Little Italy ’.

-After Friday night’s tea, we had decided to try out Lygon Street as there would be nah shortage of restaurants there.
+After Friday night’s dinner, we had decided to try out Lygon Street as there would be no shortage of restaurants there.
 On our way back to the apartment from the conference, we found ourselves chatting with Justin, a fellow Drupaller who was staying a few doors down from our room.
-We mentioned we were heading over to Lygon Street for tea and so invited him along.
+We mentioned we were heading over to Lygon Street for dinner and so invited him along.

 The four of us therefore found ourselves in Lygon Street half an hour later, overwhelmed by the plethora of Italian restaurants.
 As it was our first time there, we were a little taken aback when the owners came out onto the street and tried to convince us to eat in their restaurants, even to the extent of offering us free wine.

 Thankfully, the driver had to go back down to the river before stopping for the night so I was able to get off where I had originally planned.
 By this time though it was 9:30pm and I only had half an hour to cross the river and visit the tower before they closed.
 I therefore decided to try tomorrow night instead.
-As I was too scared of catching another tram and having it shoot through me out in woop woop, I did have to walk back to the apartment after all.
+As I was too scared of catching another tram and having it leave me out in the middle of nowhere, I did have to walk back to the apartment after all.
 It was good exercise though.

 Before lunch, the conference organisers wanted us all outside to take the traditional group photo.
 All 240 delegates therefore made our way outside, across the road and down an alley where we huddled together and smiled for the camera.
 It was then back inside for lunch.

-The session I had planned to go to after lunch had been bailed and so I instead went to an very interesting session on integrating CRM systems with Drupal.
-The final session was one of me favourites: building an e-commerce website in 25 minutes.
+The session I had planned to go to after lunch had been cancelled and so I instead went to an very interesting session on integrating CRM systems with Drupal.
+The final session was one of my favourites: building an e-commerce website in 25 minutes.
 As I had just finished building an e-commerce website for a client, this was very entertaining.
 The presenter, Andrew Yager, was bubbly and energetic, almost to the point of literally bouncing around the stage.
-That in itself is why I found this last session to be another of me favourites - informative entertainment.
+That in itself is why I found this last session to be another of my favourites - informative entertainment.